-Approximately 14% of our total net revenue for the year ended December 31, 2012 was derived from operations outside the United States.
+Approximately 13% of our total net revenue for the year ended December 31, 2013 was derived from operations outside the United States.
 We do not have significant operations in countries in which the economy is considered to be highly inflationary.
 Our consolidated financial statements are denominated in U.S. dollars and, accordingly, changes in the exchange rate between foreign currencies and the U.S. dollar will affect the translation of our subsidiaries' financial results into U.S. dollars for purposes of reporting our consolidated financial results.
-The accumulated currency translation adjustment, recorded within other comprehensive loss as a component of stockholders' equity, was a loss of \$1.2 million and \$1.1 million at December 31, 2012 and December 31, 2011, respectively.
+The accumulated currency translation adjustment, recorded within other comprehensive loss as a component of stockholders' equity, was a loss of \$1.1 million and \$1.2 million at December 31, 2013 and December 31, 2012, respectively.

 The vast majority of our contracts are entered into by our U.S., Canadian or U.K. entities.
-The contracts entered into by the U.S. entity are almost always denominated in U.S. dollars, contracts entered into by our Canadian subsidiary are generally denominated in Canadian dollars, and contracts entered into by our U.K., Australian and the Netherlands subsidiaries are generally denominated in pounds sterling, Australian dollars and Euros, respectively.
+The contracts entered into by the U.S. entity are almost always denominated in U.S. dollars, contracts entered into by our Canadian subsidiary are generally denominated in Canadian dollars and contracts entered into by our U.K., Australian, Irish and the Netherlands subsidiaries are generally denominated in pounds sterling, Australian dollars, Euros and Euros, respectively.
 Historically, as the U.S. dollar weakened, foreign currency translation resulted in an increase in our revenues and expenses denominated in non-U.S. currencies.
-During 2012, foreign translation resulted in a decrease in our revenues and expenses denominated in non-U.S. currencies.
-Though we do not believe our exposure to currency exchange rates has had a material impact on our consolidated results of operations or financial position, we intend to continue to monitor such exposure and take action as appropriate.
+Conversely, as the U.S. dollar strengthened, foreign currency translation resulted in a decrease in our revenue and expenses denominated in non-U.S. currencies.
+During 2013, foreign translation resulted in a decrease in our revenues and expenses denominated in non-U.S. to believe our exposure to currency exchange rates has had a material impact on our consolidated results of operations or financial position, we intend to continue to monitor such exposure and take action as appropriate.